 Meanwhile, transportation and environmental advocates hailed the announcement, even at a reduced toll.

-"Excess congestion costs our metropolitan region more than $20 billion a year as movement of goods and people is slowed by traffic," said Kathryn Wilde, CEO of the Partnership for NYC.
+"Excess congestion costs our metropolitan region more than $20 billion a year as movement of goods and people is slowed by traffic," said Kathryn Wylde, CEO of the Partnership for NYC.
 "The governor’s decision to allow congestion pricing to proceed, even with a reduced toll, will benefit business and consumers across the region" and help finance a "better, safer, and more reliable transit system."

-The state of New Jersey and a truckers' association have lawsuits to block it; supporters sued Hochul after she had placed the program on "pause."
+Beyond federal approvals, congestion pricing also is being fought in court — by opponents and critics.
+The state of New Jersey and a truckers' association have lawsuits to block it, and supporters sued Hochul after she placed the program on hold.
 The Hochul administration was supposed to submit paperwork in the advocates' lawsuits by Friday, which might have influenced the timing of Thursday's announcement.

 With Laura Figueroa